GMAT or GRE for MBA Admissions: What You Need to Know

 If the GMAT score is below average for a target MBA program and you’re a traditional industry applicant from a common demographic pool, it would be wise to pivot to the GRE.

-Q: Which MBA applicants should favor the GRE over the GMAT?
+Q: Which MBA applicants should favor the GRE?

 We have seen that the GRE could be a valuable differentiator and smart strategic decision for an MBA candidacy.
 MBA programs began accepting this exam to attract a broader, more diverse set of applicants.
 Because the GRE is accepted at many graduate programs, incorporating the test into an application strategy often bolsters positioning, especially for non-traditional applicants.

-Joint degree applicants, such as those applying to MPP/ MBA programs, usually opt to take the GRE.
+Joint degree applicants, such as those applying to MPP/MBA programs, typically opt to take the GRE.

 Hear more about how the GRE can help MBA admission chances from Stacy Blackman Consulting principal Esther Magna: